 With the best RV electric heater options, 1 year is an industry standard, but on some, like the De’Longhi EW7707CM you can even get 3 years’ cover.

 If you’ve ever packed an RV you know how important it is to think ‘space saving’.
 It’s no different when you’re shopping for your electric heater because you need a safe space to store it.
 Once you take it out you don’t want it to rob you of too much floor space and you have to position it far enough from other objects.
 So, measure out your RV so you know what size will be suitable.

 A wall mounted unit is an excellent option to save floor space.
 Just measure available wall space so you know there’s a spot to install it.

 Noise may not be the most important feature, but you definitely don’t want your heater preventing you from having a conversation.
 Too much noise can also ruin the experience of staying in an RV out in nature, so silent is often the best option.
 Many of these RV heaters can run quietly, such as oil heaters.
 But if your heater has a fan feature there’s always a chance of unwanted noise, so read up on reviews to determine how others experience the noise level.

 With technology improving all the time, your heater can now be a high-tech gadget.
 It may not always be a necessity, but these extra features definitely make your RV experience more luxurious:

 Your next RV trip can be even more amazing than your last and you can venture to colder areas without fearing the cold.
-That’s your new reality when you pick our Editor’s Choice, the Mr. Heater F232017 MH9BXRV.
-It’s super powerful and compact with its components that fold away.

 Some may prefer the Heat Storm Wall Gray HS-1000-WX Deluxe, especially if you don’t want to use propane.
 This one has the added benefit of sitting on the wall so you won’t lose valuable floor space inside the compact area of your RV.